Memory Pegs

 Four – door.

-You open your front door, but the door has to be forced open because there is a huge bunch of bananas in the way.
+You open your front door, but the door has to be forced open because there’s a huge bunch of bananas in the way.

 Close your eyes, engage your imagination, and visualize this now